-Required coursework: Completion of Luther College general requirements and the music major plus EDUC 220, 221, 232, 361, 371, 378, 383, 470; PAID 450 (Making Decisions for U.S. Schools).
-Students are strongly encouraged, but not yet required, to take the EDUC 378 practicum while student teaching since a practicum in content area is required for MN, WI, and IL.
+Required coursework: Completion of Luther College general requirements and the music major plus EDUC 185/215, EDUC 220, 221, 232, 361, 371, 378, 470; PAID 450 (Making Decisions for U.S. Schools).
+Students are strongly encouraged, but not yet required, to take the EDUC 378 practicum while student teaching since a practicum in content area is required in several states.

 - Additional criteria for applying for admission to the teacher education program (teaching minor: K12 Music): (Admission to the teacher education program is a prerequisite to enrolling in education courses above 300).
 See also general requirements for admission to the teacher education program.

 - Satisfactory completion of EDUC 232, MUS 121, 121L, and one instrumental methods course (instrumentalists only).